jgottwig/jgottwig.github.io/_games/3_skeeter_manual.md

 ![Triggers](/images/games/skeet-help/gamepad-triggers.png)

-When standing over any unlocked light-cube, tap one of the rotate buttons, and the cube will rotate either clockwise or counter-clockwise.
+When standing over any unlocked cube, tap one of the rotate buttons, and the cube will rotate either clockwise or counter-clockwise.
 * Contextual?
 No

 ### Jump (hold)